-EU taxonomy aims to identify the proportion of the company’s activities that correspond to the EU’s six climate objectives.
-The company’s activities are viewed through these objectives, and taxonomy reveals what proportion of the company's activities support the achievement of environmental objectives.
-Taxonomy is part of the EU’s Sustainable Finance Action Plan, alongside the Sustainable Financing Regulation for Financial Institutions, the SFDR, which took effect in 2021.
-SFDR, the regulation of duty to notify, will indirectly affect all companies that raise or pursue funding.
-It requires financial institutions to determine the taxonomy eligibility of the things they fund.
+EU taxonomy is part of the EU’s Sustainable Finance Action Plan, in which SFDR (Sustainable Financing Regulation for Financial Institutions) was also presented.
+SFDR, or the regulation of duty to notify, took place in 2021 and it indirectly affects all companies that raise or pursue funding as it requires financial institutions to determine the taxonomy eligibility of the ventures they fund.

-- Opening the taxonomy’s relationship with other reporting obligations
+- Helping to understand the taxonomy’s relationship with other reporting obligations

-- Clarify the way a company can tell about its activities concerning taxonomy
+- Clarifying the way a company can communicate its activities concerning taxonomy